Nexis-Network/homepage/content/docs/guides/branch-promote.md

 </details>

 <Admonition type="note">
-Creating a point-in-time branch can also be performed using the Exzo Network Console or CLI.
-See [Create a point-in-time branch](/docs/guides/branching-pitr#create-a-point-in-time-branch) for Exzo Network Console instructions.
-See [Exzo Network CLI commands — branches](/docs/reference/cli-branches#create) for CLI instructions.
+Creating a point-in-time branch can also be performed using the Nexis Network Console or CLI.
+See [Create a point-in-time branch](/docs/guides/branching-pitr#create-a-point-in-time-branch) for Nexis Network Console instructions.
+See [Nexis Network CLI commands — branches](/docs/reference/cli-branches#create) for CLI instructions.
 </Admonition>

 ## Move the compute endpoint from your current primary branch to the new branch